mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/jenkins/4.0.0-2.204.6/release-notes/index.md

 ---
 layout: layout.pug
-navigationTitle: Jenkins for DC/OS Beta Release Notes
+navigationTitle: Jenkins for DC/OS Release Notes
-title: Jenkins for DC/OS Beta Release Notes
+title: Jenkins for DC/OS Release Notes
 menuWeight: 0
 beta: false
 excerpt: Discover the new features, updates, and known limitations in this release of the Jenkins for DC/OS Service